-Regarding taxonomic assignment, OTUs with BLAST query coverage under 60% or BLAST identities lower than 74% were discarded.
+Regarding taxonomic assignment, OTUs with BLAST query coverage under 60% or BLAST identities lower than 75% were discarded.
 Reads present in the negative control were substracted to each sample, as they were considered as potential contaminations.
-Also, Read abundances equal to 1 (singletons among samples and OTUS) were also considered as potential contamination and removed from the dataset as were any OTUs matching to Westland Petrel.
-A manual filter was also carried out in the taxonomic assignment table, discarding every OTU which could not be a potential prey for biological reasonsEvery other OTUs were retained for subsequent statistical analyses.
-Potential prey (or secondary prey) OTUs within the phyla Arthropoda and Chordata and the Mollusca families Octopodidae and Histiotheutidae were assigned using the following criteria to taxonomical categories: OTUs with identity higher than 97% were determined at species level, OTUs between 93 and 97% were assigned to genus level, and OTUs with identity below 93% were assigned to family level.
-In the case of the Mollusca family Loliginidae, OTUs were aligned with 100 sequences retrieved from Genbank (Benson et al., 2012).
-The 16S fragment s exactly the same several genus of th family, meaning that this amplicon fragment has not enough resolution to resolve genus and species identity within this family.
+Also, singletons among samples and OTUS were also considered as potential contamination and removed from the dataset as were any OTUs matching to Westland Petrel.
+A manual filter was also carried out in the taxonomic assignment table, discarding every OTU which could not be a potential prey for biological reasons.
+Potential prey OTUs within the phyla Arthropoda,Chordata and the Mollusca families Octopodidae and Histiotheutidae were assigned using the following criteria to taxonomical categories: OTUs with identity higher than 97% were determined at species level, OTUs between 93 and 97% were assigned to genus level, and OTUs with identity below 93% were assigned to family level.
+In the case of the Mollusca family Loliginidae, OTUs were aligned with 100 Loliginidae sequences retrieved from Genbank (Benson et al., 2012).
+The 16S fragment was exactly the same for several genus of this family, meaning that this amplicon fragment has not enough resolution to resolve genus and species identity within this family.
 Thus, OTUs matching the Loliginidae family were only assigned to family level, regardless of their percentage of identity retrieved from the BLASTn taxonomic assignment.

 Biodiversity analyses

 In order to evaluate the impact of commercial marine species on the diet of P. westlandica, we collected ecological information from Fishbase (Froese and Pauly, 2010) and Sealifebase (Palomares and Pauly, 2010) to determine the distribution of each prey taxa.
 Considering that P. westlandica is able to dive up to 15 m for fishing (Waugh et al., 2018), we specifically looked for information about the depth at which the prey species is usually present (shallow versus deep sea) and therefore naturally reachable for the Westland petrel.
 We also checked whether those prey species had been detected in previous publications (Table 1).
 To measure the completeness of our sampling, we evaluated the total richness of prey in the diet of P. westlandica, using a rarefaction curve and a bootstrap estimator using the function specpool in the R package vegan (Oksanen et al., 2013).
+Moreover, as a measure of the quality of our sequencing, we plotted the number of sequence reads per OTU detected and the cumulative frequency of sequence reads per OTU detected.
 The diet of Westland petrels was described using two different metrics.
-First we calculated the Frequency of Occurrence (FOO), which gives the information about in how manythe number of samples in which an OTU is present.
+First, we calculated the Frequency of Occurrence (FOO), which gives the information about the number of samples in which an OTU is present.
 This was calculated by transforming the number of reads to presence/absence (1-0) and, subsequently, summing the counts of samples that contain a given prey item (OTU), expressed as a proportion of all samples (Deagle et al., 2019).
-Second, we calculated the Relative Read Abundance (RRA), which is the proportion of reads of each prey item (OTU) in a giveneach sample (Deagle et al., 2019), which was calculated using the OTU table of abundances..
+Second, we calculated the Relative Read Abundance (RRA), which is the proportion of reads of each prey item (OTU) in each sample (Deagle et al., 2019), which was calculated using the OTU table of abundances.
 Both metrics were computed with customized scripts using the R package dplyr (Wickham et al., 2021).
 These two metrics are different proxies, FOO is a proxy for occurrence and RRA is a proxy for relative food biomass (Cavallo et al., 2018; Deagle et al., 2019).
 FOO and RRA were calculated overall to describe the diet of Westland petrels as a species, and also compared between seasons: before hatching (BH) versus chick rearing (CR); and between sub-colonies: natural park (NP) versus private land (PL).